PrernaDembla/ceilometer-plugin-fiware/README.md

 ## Description

 This repository is organised using branches that are mapped to specific OpenStack releases.
 Please switch to the proper branch depending on the OpenStack version you are referring to.
+Master branch points to the latest support release.

 The following figure describes the high level architecture of the monitoring system.